arzwa/Whale.jl/docs/src/wgd-turing.md

 trees[1].trees
 ```

+We can write these to a file using `Whale.writetrees("filename.nw",
-The maximum a posterior tree for this family is
+trees[1].trees)` if we would want that.
+The maximum a posterior tree for
+this family is

 ```@example wgd-turing
 map1 = trees[1].trees[1]